tjhickey724/SpecsGradingApp/README.md

 # Usage
 Basic usage of the app is as follows:
 * Once the app is installed, log in, generate a PIN for a new class, and send that PIN out to students.
-They will be able to log in and view problems!
+    * Students will be able to log in and view problems.
+* To make a problem, first make a problem set (such as "Lesson 1") and then create a problem.
+    * Problem sets can be visible or invisible.

 <hr>